 Looking for the best hunting air rifle?
 It’s not surprising, since many people are interested primarily in hunting with air rifles – it’s what first drew me to them after all – but this begs the question: what is a hunting air rifle anyway?
 As we explain in more detail in our article on Air Rifle Hunting, hunting air rifles can come in anything between .117 and .50 calibers, with the larger-game rifles generally needing Pre-charged Pneumatic (“PCP”) power plants to propel their heavier, higher caliber ammo at sufficient velocities to maintain accuracy.
-However, if you aren’t looking to take down coyote, then you’re in luck, since their are some excellent small game hunting air rifles available that provide tremendous quality and value.
+However, if you aren’t looking to take down mule deer, then you’re in luck, since there are some excellent small game hunting air rifles available that provide tremendous quality and value.
 Here are just a few of our favorites.

 Hatsan 95 Walnut Stock Air Rifle Combo

-And don’t be fooled by it’s seemingly modest FPS ratings of 1,000 FPS for the .177 and 650 FPS for the .25.
+And don’t be fooled by its seemingly modest FPS ratings of 1,000 FPS for the .177 and 650 FPS for the .25.
 As we have explained, many manufacturers inflate FPS by using lightweight alloy pellets that naturally fly much faster than standard lead pellets – i.e., the ones normally used for hunting.
-In contrast, the Hatsan 95′s FPS ratings are actually very conservative and are based on lead pellets.
+In contrast, the Hatsan 95’s FPS ratings are actually very conservative and are based on lead pellets.
 In fact, one user tested this rifle with a chronograph and found that it exceeded the manufacturer’s reported FPS.
 Overall, users reported that this rifle hits harder than other more expensive high-powered air models, including the Benjamin 392, Crosman Nitro Venom and Ruger Air Magnum.
-In addition to power, it’s strikingly accurate with it’s stock scope and comes with a simply gorgeous walnut stock that we frankly cannot believe is included in a rifle at this price.
+In addition to power, it’s pretty darn accurate with its throw-in scope and comes with a simply gorgeous walnut stock that we frankly cannot believe is included in a rifle at this price.
 Hardwoods of this quality, if used at all, are normally associated with much higher price tags.

 Diana RWS 48 Air Rifle